ajalt/clikt/docs/options.md

 Hello foo
 ```

-The default prompt string is based on the option name, but {% include
-api.html pkg="parameters.options" fun="prompt" %} takes a number of
+The default prompt string is based on the option name, but [`[prompt, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/prompt.html) takes a number of
 parameters to customize the output.

 ## Password Prompts